temenostech/temenos-platform-documentation/docfx_project/home/techguides/itss-test-framework-template.md

 Same as above, see below example of the file structure:

-- ibs.ta.param.testcase.id=<< TestCampaign-UUID >> - the value will be used by template at the run time.
+- ibs.ta.param.testcase.id=<< TestCampaign-UUID >> - the value will be used by the template at the run time.

 - ibs.ta.param.user.id=<< UserAppUUID >>